cockroachdb/docs/_includes/v22.1/orchestration/start-cockroachdb-helm-secure.md

+The CockroachDB Helm chart is compatible with Kubernetes versions 1.22 and earlier.

+The CockroachDB Helm chart is currently not under active development, and no new features are planned.
+However, Cockroach Labs remains committed to fully supporting the Helm chart by addressing defects, providing security patches, and addressing breaking changes due to deprecations in Kubernetes APIs.

+A deprecation notice for the Helm chart will be provided to customers a minimum of 6 months in advance of actual deprecation.

 {{site.data.alerts.callout_danger}}
-The CockroachDB Helm chart is compatible with Kubernetes versions 1.22 and earlier (the latest version as of this writing).
-However, no new feature development is currently planned.
-If you are experiencing issues with a Helm deployment on production, contact our [Support team](https://support.cockroachlabs.com/).

-If you are already running a secure Helm deployment on Kubernetes 1.22 and later, you must migrate away from using the Kubernetes CA for cluster authentication.
+If you are running a secure Helm deployment on Kubernetes 1.22 and later, you must migrate away from using the Kubernetes CA for cluster authentication.
 For details, see [Certificate management](secure-cockroachdb-kubernetes.html?filters=helm#migration-to-self-signer).
 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}